Xilinx/Vitis-AWS-F1-Developer-Labs/modules/module_01/lab_03_vitis_analyzer.md

 #### Device Execution Timeline

 Device side timeline trace gives details of activity happening on the FPGA device or acceleration card.
-Here, you can find actual hardware activity happening for different CUs.
+Here actual hardware activity happening for different CUs can be found.
 For IDCT, only one instance of IDCT kernel so a single CU is used.
 All its interfaces to device global memory are traced out.
 In the case of IDCT it uses three separate interfaces one for co-efficients, second for input data and third for output data ( even though two of these interfaces for co-efficients and input data use same DDR memory bank).
-You can zoom into one of the read/write transactions happening on device master AXI interfaces as shown in the figure below and see how fast these data transfers are happening and in which sort of bursts, the timeline will show different bursts and also burst lengths.
+Zoom into one of the read/write transactions happening on device master AXI interfaces as shown in the figure below and see how fast these data transfers are happening and in which sort of bursts, the timeline will show different bursts and also burst lengths.
 Different colored ellipses are used to highlight interfaces and data movements happening on different interfaces between device DDR memories and kernel:

 * Green ellipse highlights read and write interfaces with same port names as used in kernel C/C++ description
 * Yellow ellipse highlights movement of co-efficients
 * Red ellipse highlights movement of input data from device memory to kernel and blocks within the transaction show different number of bursts that happened.
 * Blue ellipse highlights data movement from kernel to device memory in different bursts, by hovering mouse on these burst it displays a tooltip with burst statistics ( kernel, compute, start, stop, size, data rate etc.).

- You can also note that since IDCT coefficients and input data use same DDR memory bank and happen in non-overlapping fashion whereas output write operation has some overlap with device read operation because it uses a separate DDR memory bank.
-In next labs, you will see how maximizing this kind of overlap considerably improves application performance.
+ One can also note that since IDCT coefficients and input data use same DDR memory bank and happen in non-overlapping fashion whereas output write operation has some overlap with device read operation because it uses a separate DDR memory bank.
+The next labs, will show how maximizing this kind of overlap considerably improves application performance.

 ![](images/module_01/lab_03_idct/memTxHwEmuDevice.PNG)